Shopify/packwerk/USAGE.md

 Packwerk will check the entire codebase for any new or stale violations.

-You can also specify folders or packages for a shorter run time:
+You can also specify folders for a shorter run time:

     packwerk check components/your_package